arnavmaniar/arnavmaniar/README.md

 ###

 <h4 align="left">A developer from Apex, NC, heavily interested in finance and data science.
-Senior @ The North Carolina School of Science & Math</h4>
+Senior @ The North Carolina School of Science & Math — Morganton</h4>

 - 🔭 I’m currently working on **StockVision** a predictive stock modeling project that uses ML to predict share prices of the Magnificent 7